josephbudd/kickwasm/README.md

 ## The examples

+The examples/ folder contains 3 examples.
+The new example the spawnwidgets.
+It demonstrates how to create and use widgets with spawned tab panels.

-The examples/ folder contains 2 examples.
-Their videos make very clear how the framework functions.
+The 2 videos below make very clear how the framework functions.

 1. A framework always begins with a button pad where the user gets a general idea of what the application does.
 1. From there, the GUI behaves according how the framework was designed.